 It’s work which extends deep into the Palestinian territory as well, where Kav LaOved has partnered with Palestinian labor unions and has deployed regional coordinators for Palestinian workers in Israeli settlements in the West Bank.
 Of particular focus has been the construction industry, which employs the vast majority of Palestinian day-laborers and in which dozens die each year in workplace accidents.

 Through Kav LaOved’s data collection, they found that 60% of construction site fatalities were a result of high-level falls.
-It’s a statistic which has helped inform their campaign for construction worker safety — a project which is part political advocacy, part public information campaign.
+It’s a statistic that has helped inform their campaign for construction worker safety — a project which is part political advocacy, part public information campaign.

 On construction sites, advocates speak with workers about their rights and the importance of safe practices.
 On social media, Kav LaOved posts hair-raising videos of unharnessed workers at precarious heights, tragic personal profiles of workers killed on construction sites and statistics which demonstrate the appalling scale of the problem.